 6. Provide a healthy and well balanced diet.

-Young athletes are encouraged to eat a regular, well balanced diet full of fruit, vegetables, lean protein and carbohydrates.
-Regular and consistent meal times are also encouraged.
+Young athletes must eat a regular, well balanced diet full of fruit, vegetables, lean protein and carbohydrates.
+Regular and consistent meal times are also very important.
 Where possible, aim to eat meals at the same time each day.

 7. Emphasise hydration

-Adequate hydration is vital for all athletes, but can easily be overlooked or neglected, leading to muscle cramps and spasms.
+Adequate hydration is vital for all athletes.
+But, it can easily be overlooked or neglected, leading to muscle cramps and spasms.
 Encourage your child to carry a water bottle with them, and to sip regular mouthfuls.
 Signs of dehydration to look out for include nausea, fatigue, confusion and fainting.
 Pay extra careful attention on hot and humid days, where it’s preferable to exercise early in the day or later in the afternoon, when the weather is cooler.